Healthdirect Free Australian health advice you can count on.

 What should I do if I think I have an STI?

-If you suspect that you have an STI, see your doctor or local sexual health clinic immediately to be tested.
+If you think that you have an STI, see your doctor or local sexual health clinic to be tested.
 Some STIs can cause health problems if they are not treated early.

 Many STIs can be treated with antibiotics.
-Some, such as herpes and HIV, have no cure but can be treated to prevent them getting worse.
+Some, such as herpes and HIV, have no cure, but treatment can help prevent complications.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.